Bienvenue en France! Welcome to France!

 There's no shortage of international chains, with Best Western offering some surprisingly stylish choices.
 And French chains, like Sofitel, Novotel, Libertel, Mercure and Ibis, are located throughout the country.

-The hotel star rating system (completely revamped in 2012) can be helpful.
+The hotel star rating system can be helpful.
 It grades hotels on 246 different inspection points, including customer service, accessibility and foreign languages spoken.